 All of this is what led me to writing my first book Employee Power which talks about why there is so much need today for a paradigm shift from customer to employee centric management.
 In the book I explain why it is that Employee Relationship Management (ERM) should always come before Customer Relationship Management (CRM).
 Not only that but I also explain in the book how to harness this power that I call employee power in order to create sustainable competitive advantage.

-My next book will be released around the end of the summer of 2020 and will talk more about the importance of the role of individuals and individual managers in the life of the organization.
+My second book was released in November of 2020 and is called One to One - Managing quality time with individuals for engagement and success .
 My main ambition for the moment is to become a mainstream management writer and author.